TerikaJ/DNS-Azure/README.md

 <h2>Introduction</h2>

 In the project, we focus on the practical application of DNS, a fundamental concept in IT.
 Building on a previous lab where a client VM was joined to the domain VM **'mydomain.com'**, we will configure DNS records and explore their functionality.
-Logged in as the administrator account **mydomain\jane_doe** on both the **Client-01** and **DC-01** VMs, we will demonstrate how DNS operates in a real-world scenario.
+Logged in as the administrator account **mydomain.com\jane_admin** on both the **Client-01** and **DC-01** VMs, we will demonstrate how DNS operates in a real-world scenario.
 This hands-on approach emphasizes the importance of administrative access for effective DNS management.

 <h2>Environments and Technologies Used</h2>